arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-ttn/content.md

 To be able to use the LoRa® functionality, we need to first update the firmware on the LoRa® modem.
 This can be done through Arduino IDE by running a sketch included in the examples from the MKRWAN library.

 1. Connect the Portenta and Vision shield to your computer and open the Arduino IDE.
-2. Install/update the **MKRWAN** library from Arduino IDE menu  _Tools > Manage Libraries_ type in "MKRWAN" to find the library and click 'Install' or 'Update' if necessary.
-This library provides all the APIS to communicate with LoRa and LoRaWAN networks.
+2. Install/update the **MKRWAN** library from Arduino IDE menu  **Tools > Manage Libraries**.
+Type "MKRWAN" to find the library and click 'Install' or 'Update' if necessary.
+This library provides all the APIs to communicate with LoRa® and LoRaWAN® networks.
 3. Upload the **MKRWANFWUpdate_standalone** sketch from Arduino IDE top menu _File > Examples > MKRWAN_.

 ![Finding the add application button](assets/vs_ard_ttn_standalone.png)